Using Electronic Keyboards

 Chord Progressions in Yamaha PSR-E373

-chord progressions in a Yamaha Keyboard: Much later in the page, Chord Progressions in Yamaha PSR-E373 supplements a brief description of the chord progressions that are “programmed into” some of Yamaha's keyboards, including its e373.
+Yamaha programs a large number of chord progressions into some of its keyboards, including the e373.
 But I've found that using youtube videos is easier, is better and more fun, with a much wider variety of musical styles and chord progressions.

 The songs-with-labels (133, 135, 136, 138, 140, 141, 142) (3, pop, pop, 3, 50s, 50s, pop) are described in my 373-page.